 Instagram has over 1 billion users around the globe, with an average age of users under 25.
 While it’s a younger audience as far as the largest demographic, there are also tons of users from across the broader over-25 demographic, so you can really make strong connections here.

-You really have a chance to express your brand’s personality and create meaningful, fun connections with your audience.
+Instagram is incredibly useful for engaging your audience with creative multimedia content, such as photos, videos, ‘Stories’, ‘Reels’, and live-stream actions.
+Therefore, you really have a chance to express your brand’s personality and create meaningful, fun connections with your audience.

 Another great opportunity for brands, beyond presenting their own creativity, is to work with Instagram influencers.
 These influencers are Instagram users with huge, loyal followings.

-They will typically work with brands for a fee to incorporating your products into their photos and videos.
+They will typically work with brands for a fee to incorporate your products into their photos and videos.
 This is a great way for brands to connect with new potential customers through positive word of mouth and association with respected influencers.

 Here’s a great example from Target.
 The major retailer worked with Instagram Influencer and Digital Creator Zack King on the following promo spot.
 King has over 24 million followers, and the video was viewed nearly 9 million times.
 That’s a lot of views and brand exposure for Target.

 Different from the social elements of Facebook and Instagram, LinkedIn was designed strictly for business.
 It is essentially a networking platform exclusively made for professionals.
-You won’t (or at least you shouldn’t) see posts about user’s cats or family vacations on this channel.
+You won’t (or at least you shouldn’t) see posts about users’ cats or family vacations on this channel.

 LinkedIn is great for B2B marketing and for promoting your professional brand and growing your career.
 It’s a perfect venue to seek and even get hired for jobs while sharing resourceful, informational content with your connections.